leggetter/realtime-web-technologies-guide/guide.md

 ### [Plezi](http://www.plezi.io)

 > Plezi is an easy to use Ruby Websocket Framework, with RESTful routing support and an MVC supportive design.
-It can also be used as milddleware in other Rack frameworks (i.e. Rails / Sinatra apps).
+It can also be used as middleware in other Rack frameworks (i.e. Rails / Sinatra apps).
 It's name comes from the word "fun" in Haitian, since Plezi is really fun to work with and it keeps our code clean and streamlined.

 * WebSockets
 * HTTP RESTful routes